COLORECTAL CANCER OVERVIEW

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Clinical manifestations, diagnosis, and staging of colorectal cancer
+Clinical presentation, diagnosis, and staging of colorectal cancer

 Management of potentially resectable colorectal cancer liver metastases